Jesse Plemons

 Jesse Plemons and Kirsten Dunst

 The actors spent late nights rehearsing their scenes together.
-However, at that time, there could be no romance between them since Dunst was dating Garrett Hedlund.
-Nevertheless, feelings eventually prevailed: a few months later, the actress ended her relationship and began a secret romance with Plemons.
+However, romance wasn't possible at the time since Dunst was dating Garrett Hedlund.
+But feelings eventually won out: a few months later, Dunst ended her relationship and began secretly dating Plemons.

-Only in 2017 did Dunst reveal her relationship with Jesse, also announcing their engagement and expecting their first child.
+Dunst didn't go public with their relationship until 2017, when she announced both their engagement and her first pregnancy.
 Their son, Ennis Howard, was born in May 2018.
-Then, three years later, in June 2021, the family welcomed another boy, named James Robert.
+Three years later, in June 2021, they welcomed their second son, James Robert.

 Jesse Plemons and Kirsten Dunst on a walk with the kids